nRF24/RF24/.github/ISSUE_TEMPLATE/bug_report.md

 Please include:
 1. Code to reproduce
 2. Expected behaviour
-3. What device(es) are you using?
-Please specify make and model.
+3. What device(s) are you using?
+Please specify make, model, and Operating System if applicable.

 **Additional context**
 Add any other context about the problem here.